-- 1. ASUS Live Video can only be used with models with a Video Decoder (Deluxe Combo) and monitors or monitor drivers that are designed for I2C bus control. - 2.
-ASUS Live Video supports Windows 9x/ME, Windows NT 4.0, and Windows 2000.
-For Windows NT/2000, however, the ASUS capture driver for NT/2000 must be installed first before opening ASUS Live Video (see Install Video for Windows Capture Driver earlier in 3.
-Software Setup). - 3.
-With a Deluxe Combo graphics card, ASUS Live Video only supports Extended Desktop mode if TwinView is enabled.
+- 1. ASUS Live Utility can only be used with models with a Video Decoder and monitors or monitor drivers that are designed for I2C bus control. - 2.
+ASUS Live Utility supports Windows 9x/ME, Windows NT 4.0, and Windows 2000.
+For Windows NT/2000, however, the ASUS capture driver for NT/2000 must be installed first before opening ASUS Live Video (see Install Video for Windows Capture Driver earlier in III.
+Software Setup).

-ASUS Live Video can be used to:
+ASUS Live Utility can be used to: